I’m a self-proclaimed “Woman of Extremes”.

 I learned how my approach to life and work is a mindset with the potential to be a source of stress and ongoing frustration.

 I often wonder why I don’t allow myself the pleasure of enjoying life, no matter what I’m doing—why do I feel that work and play are diametrically opposed activities?

-Now, to be fair I do bring lots of enjoyment into my work, I love what I do both at work and at home, yet for me, the time for work is the time to work and the same for play.
-Add to that I basically see all days during the week as work days and the weekend days are strictly for play.
-While I call this “disciplined laser focus”, Ms. Vanderkam would almost certainly call it something else!
+Now, to be fair, I do bring lots of enjoyment into my work.
+I love what I do both at work and at home.
+Yet for me, time for work is time for work, and the same for play.
+Additionally, I basically see all weekdays as work days and the weekend days are strictly for play.

-I’ve gotten so many great ideas and tools that are quickly shifting my perspective/mind set and therefore my behaviour so much so that I wanted to share Vanderkam’s Seven Secrets of People With All the Time in the World”.
+I’ve gotten so many great ideas and tools that are quickly shifting my perspective/mindset and in turn, my behaviour.
+So much so that I wanted to share Vanderkam’s “Seven Secrets of People With All the Time in the World”.

-1. Tend your Garden
+1. Tend your garden.

-In my office we all started tracking our time and more.
-We had fun starting a stop watch to determine how much time we spent completing certain activities, we turned it into a game with the ultimate goal of being more efficient and productive with our time at work.
+In my office, we all started tracking our time and more.
+We had fun starting a stopwatch to determine how much time we spent completing certain activities.
+We turned it into a game with the ultimate goal of being more efficient and productive with our time at work.